 Ingredients

-- Fresh chicken: I use boneless, skinless chicken breasts in this recipe.
+- Fresh chicken: I use boneless, skinless chicken breasts.

 - Pesto sauce: Homemade or store-bought.
-Both work.
+Both work, but if using store-bought, make sure it's made with olive oil.

 - Sliced tomatoes: It's best to use firm, red tomatoes.
 Smaller tomatoes work better in this recipe.
 I often use Roma tomatoes.

-- Use another melty cheese, such as provolone, instead of mozzarella.
-I like using provolone because it's more flavorful than mozzarella.
+- Shredded mozzarella: You can use another melty cheese, such as provolone, instead of mozzarella.

-The detailed instructions are included in the recipe card below.
-Here are the basic steps for making this recipe.
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.
 Note that in the photos below, I used three chicken breasts and adjusted the remaining ingredients accordingly.

 Your first step is to bake the chicken breasts.
 It's always a good idea to bake chicken for a short time at a high temperature - this helps keep it juicy.
 So bake it for 20 minutes in a 450°F oven.